sadiqaka/SQB/README.md

 ## 🌐 Deployment

-This application is perfectly suited for static site hosting services.
-For a free and easy setup, you can use **GitHub Pages**.

-I have provided a detailed, step-by-step guide on how to deploy this application to your GitHub account in our conversation.
+This application is configured for secure deployment on server environments like **Google Cloud Run**.

+To deploy, ensure you set the following environment variable in your service's configuration:

+-   **Name**: `API_KEY`
+-   **Value**: `YOUR_GEMINI_API_KEY_HERE`

+This method ensures your API key is never exposed in the client-side code, which is critical for security.

 ## 🌱 Future Development & Next Steps